nasa/cumulus-docs/docs/deployment.md

 You should either add a new root-level key for your configuration or modify the existing default configuration key to whatever you'd like your new deployment to be.

-If you're re-depoying based on an existing configuration you can skip this configuration step unless values have been updated *or* you'd like to add a new deployment to your deployment configuration file.
+If you're re-deploying based on an existing configuration you can skip this configuration step unless values have been updated *or* you'd like to add a new deployment to your deployment configuration file.

 **Edit the  `<daac>-deploy/app/config.yml` file **